amandat85/LIRI-Node-Inquirer/README.md

     * moment
     * node-spotify-api

-You should not be ready to run the application.
+You should now be ready to run the application.

 ## How it works
 1. Open up your terminal